 The addition of another case manager supervisor was a decision that the program administrator and the executive staff believe is necessary for several reasons.
 The case managers are located statewide.
 The case managers are the individuals responsible for monitoring participants, which is a time-consuming task.
 In addition to ensuring that the participant is doing everything required in his/her agreement and following up on positive drug tests, they also need to ensure that the group facilitators and worksite monitors are completing their role in the diversion monitoring process (including ensuring documentation is received for all processes).
-The case managers are performing all of these duties.
-To do this, the supervisor must also attend group facilitator meetings and DEC meetings with case managers to go over their caseloads.
+The case manager attends group meetings and DEC meetings.
+The supervisor is responsible for ensuring that the case managers are performing all of these duties.
+To do this, the supervisor must also attend group facilitator meetings and DEC meetings as well as meetings with case managers to go over their caseloads.